-People with diabetes are more prone to blood flow problems known as peripheral vascular disease and nerve ending issues known as neuropathy.
-Excess glucose creates damage to the blood vessels and nerves especially the smaller vessels and weakens the veins.
+People with diabetes are more prone to blood vessel flow problems known as peripheral vascular disease (PAD) and nerve ending issues, called neuropathy.
+Excess glucose creates damage to your blood vessels and nerves – especially the smaller vessels – and weakens your veins.
 Although there is no direct link between diabetes and varicose veins, many people suffer from these conditions simultaneously.
-“50% of people 50 and over have varicose veins.”
+“50% of people 50 and over have varicose veins”.
 Although not as troublesome as neuropathy or PAD, varicose veins can be painful and troublesome.
 They are more common in women due to their fluctuating hormone levels but are seen in men as well.
 Varicose veins can have a negative impact on blood circulation.
-Let’s examine varicose veins:
+The ugly appearance of blue, purple, thick veins up and down your legs may be of great concern, too.
+Let’s examine the important factors relating to varicose veins:

 What are Varicose Veins?

 Varicose veins are enlarged, elongated, bulging blue and purple veins that resemble cords and are twisted directly under the skin due to relaxed vein walls.
-The veins have a one-way valve “that prevents blood from flowing backwards due to the pull of gravity.”
+Your veins have a one-way valve “that prevents blood from flowing backwards due to the pull of gravity”.
 Over time, and for specific reasons, the vein valves become faulty and relax.
 Some of the blood, which should be traveling to your heart, backs up and pools in the veins.
-This then continues to weaken the vein walls.
+This increased pressure continues to weaken the vein walls.
 Besides large varicose veins, the relaxed valves can cause spider veins which are smaller, superficial and mostly cosmetic.
-They are usually found on the calves or on the insides of the thighs.
-Varicose veins can also cause venous insufficiency which is a true circulation problem that can occur in deeper veins and cause blood clots.
+Varicose veins usually appear on the calves or on the insides of your thighs.
+Varicose veins can also cause venous insufficiency, which is a true circulation problem that can occur in deeper veins and cause blood clots.

 What are the Risk Factors of Varicose Veins?